Develop your own IoT Edge modules

 IoT Hub primitives

-IoT Hub sees a module instance analogously to a device, in the sense that:
+IoT Hub sees a module instance as similar to a device.
+A module instance can:

-- it can receive direct methods targeted specifically at its identity.
+- Receive direct methods targeted specifically at its identity

-- it has a module twin that is distinct and isolated from the device twin and the other module twins of that device;
+- Have a module twin that's distinct and isolated from the device twin and the other module twins of that device

 Currently, modules can't receive cloud-to-device messages or use the file upload feature.

 An IoT Edge module can send messages to the cloud via the IoT Edge hub that acts as a local broker and propagates messages to the cloud.
-To enable complex processing of device-to-cloud messages, an IoT Edge module can also intercept and process messages sent by other modules or devices to its local IoT Edge hub and send new messages with processed data.
+To enable complex processing of device-to-cloud messages, an IoT Edge module can intercept and process messages sent by other modules or devices to its local IoT Edge hub.
+The IoT Edge module will then send new messages with processed data.
 Chains of IoT Edge modules can thus be created to build local processing pipelines.

-ModuleClient.sendMessageAsync method and it will send messages on the output endpoint of your module.
-Then configure a route in edgeHub to send this output endpoint to IoT Hub.
+- Set up a route in the edgeHub module of your device to send this output endpoint to IoT Hub.

 Twins are one of the primitives provided by IoT Hub.
 There are JSON documents that store state information including metadata, configurations, and conditions.
 Each module or device has its own twin.